 You can calculate your time to reply by using the formula:

-Timetoreply allows customer service teams and managers to easily track average time to reply, average first time to reply, and a host of other metrics that can guide improvements in your customer service teams.
+timetoreply allows customer service teams and managers to easily track the average Time to Reply, the average First Time to Reply, and a host of other metrics that can guide improvements in your customer service teams.

-Email can be a weak spot for companies if they lack visibility into their teams’ performance.
-This can lead to lower levels of customer satisfaction, increase customer churn and affect your revenue.
+Email is a weak spot for companies if they lack visibility into their teams’ performance.
+This will lead to lower levels of customer satisfaction, increase customer churn and affect your revenue.

-Using a customer service email software tool can bring much-needed support to how you manage your customer service teams and agents, offering a number of benefits that include:
+Using a customer service email software tool will bring much-needed support to how you manage your customer service teams and agents, offering a number of benefits that include:

-The data produced by customer service email software can highlight important aspects of your team’s performance, helping you identify areas of improvement.
+The data produced by customer service email software is there to highlight important aspects of your team’s performance, helping you identify areas of improvement.
 Gaining visibility over peak email traffic times, individual workloads, average email response times and average first reply times helps you determine where you need to allocate additional resources, or where more training and support is required.

-Keeping track of a large volumes of incoming mails can be tricky without some clever technology tools to support you.
+Keeping track of large volumes of incoming emails can be tricky without some clever technology tools to support you.
 Despite your teams’ best efforts, there’s always a chance that an important email goes amiss, leading to unhappy customers and lower levels of customer satisfaction.
-Customer service emails software tools such as timetoreply can help keep track of emails and remind users when an email is about to reach its SLA threshold.
+Customer service emails software tools such as timetoreply will help keep track of emails and remind users when an email is about to reach its SLA threshold.
 This way, you’ll never miss an important email again.

 Want to ensure timely and effective replies to customer queries?
-Using a customer service email software tool can equip you with accurate data over the email performance of your customer service teams.
-When applied smartly, these data insights can help you achieve higher levels of customer satisfaction and deliver better bottom-line results.
+Using a customer service email software tool will equip you with accurate data on the email performance of your customer service teams.
+When applied smartly, these data insights will help you achieve higher levels of customer satisfaction and deliver better bottom-line results.

 While there are manual ways to track and measure many of the metrics available to customer service teams, companies can also use technology tools to automate some of this work.
 This frees up precious internal resources while ensuring full visibility over important customer service metrics.

-Timetoreply is an invaluable tool to customer service teams seeking higher levels of customer satisfaction.
+timetoreply is an invaluable tool for customer service teams seeking higher levels of customer satisfaction.
 Our platform easily integrates with any email service and delivers valuable insights into the performance of customer service teams.